Skip to Content

 The period of validity of your residence permit is printed on the residence permit card.
 If your permit expires, you cannot apply for an extension by applying for a new residence permit card.
 You need to apply for an extended permit instead.

 If you have a permanent residence permit and your card is about to expire, you do not need to apply for a new permanent residence permit.
-You only need to apply for a new card.
+You only need to apply for a new residence permit card.
 A permanent residence permit card must be renewed every 5 years.

 Delivery of residence permit cards

-If you submitted your application in Finland
+Application submitted in Finland

 • If you applied for a residence permit or a card in Enter Finland, you will find the certificate of a pending application in Enter Finland.
+Before collecting your card, take a screenshot of the certificate or print it out.

 • If you applied on paper, you can pick up a certificate of a pending application from a service point of the Finnish Immigration Service.

-If you submitted your application outside Finland
+Application submitted outside Finland

+When applying for a residence permit via the fast-track service, you can use the Enter Finland online service to choose whether you want to receive your residence permit card in Finland or abroad.
 You can receive the card in Finland, if you come from a visa-free country or apply for a D visa when submitting your fast-track application.

 If you wish to receive your residence permit card abroad and proved your identity